w3f/polkadot-spec/README.md

 ### Bibliography

-The cited works are defined inside `src/bibliography.bib`.
+The cited works are defined inside [`src/bibliography.bib`](src/bibliography.bib).
 To cite a work, use the following syntax:
 ```md
 [@work-id]
 ```
 Automatically, the bibliography will be generated at the end of the page.

+## License

+Any code in this repository is licensed under the [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) and any documentation or specification is licensed under the [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/).